Behind Sucre Patisserie’s humble shopfront is almost two decades of experience.

 The catering company fast outgrew Freeman’s own kitchen in the wake of a few market pop-ups (including one in 2016 as the Central Market’s producer in residence).

 The next logical step was bricks and mortar.
-And she’s settled – after nearly a year searching – in a former catering kitchen in St Morris.
+And in 2018 she settled – after nearly a year searching – in a former catering kitchen in St Morris.
 There’s no real distinction between the kitchen and front of house.
 Chances are you’ll find Freeman whipping up a batch of something when you drop in.

 Eclairs are her thing.
 She pumps traditional choux pastry with a kaleidoscope of sometimes less traditional fillings.
 There might be lavender, black sesame or even bubblegum (the only artificial flavouring she uses) folded through creme patissiere or mousse.